 To catalyze the needed policy changes on clean energy and climate action,

-Blue Planet Foundation aims to empower youth on Oahu to more fully
+Blue Planet Foundation aims to empower youth across Hawaii to more fully

 engage in advocacy activities through its Climate Crew program.

 Using a cohort model, Blue Planet's Climate Crew is comprised of motivated high school students who are learning the latest climate science and data-driven advocacy tools.